9 best vegan protein powders 2024, tried and tested

 Best for flavour connoisseurs

 Moreover, the addition of B vitamins, iron and an electrolyte complex make this vegan protein powder a great choice for those in need of extra support for energy and recovery.
 One scoop offers 50% of your magnesium, calcium and zinc for the day.
-While the protein powder doesn’t come with a scoop in an effort to cut back on disposable plastics, you can purchase a reusable wooden scoop (£4.99) on the brands site as desired.
+While the protein powder doesn’t come with a scoop, in an effort to cut back on disposable plastics, you can buy a reusable copper scoop for £12.99.

 Available from: